Jakartans walk the walk to regain their pavement

 After similar action in Yogyakarta, Java's cultural capital, the mayor signed a memorandum of understanding and agreed to work with authorities to become more pedestrian-friendly.

-The coalition has also developed links with similar groups across the globe, including Germany's Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Clean Air Initiative for Asian Cities.
+The coalition has also developed links with similar groups across the globe, including Germany's Deutsche Gesellschaft für Internationale Zusammenarbeit GIZ.L and the Clean Air Initiative for Asian Cities.

 "This demonstration is a very good action," said Yansen Sitorus, a 30-year old worker at an international oil company.